Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models

 \section{Conclusion}

 We analyze modality bias in current AV-LLMs, where jointly processing audio and visual inputs can hinder balanced reasoning.
-To address this, we propose Fork-Merge Decoding (FMD)—a simple, training-free, efficient, and model-agnostic inference strategy that separates modality specific understanding in the early decoder layers (the \textit{fork} phase) and merges their representations in later layers (the \textit{merge} phase).
-FMD consistently improves performance on tasks requiring integrated multimodal understanding, as demonstrated across three audio-visual benchmarks using two representative AV-LLMs: VideoLLaMA2 and video-SALMONN.
+To address this, we propose Fork-Merge Decoding (FMD), a simple, training-free, efficient, and model-agnostic inference strategy that separates modality-specific understanding in the early decoder layers (the \textit{fork} phase) and merges their representations in later layers (the \textit{merge} phase).
+FMD consistently improves performance on tasks requiring integrated multimodal understanding, as demonstrated across three audio-visual benchmarks using three representative AV-LLMs: VideoLLaMA2, video-SALMONN, and Qwen2.5-Omni.
 Our approach is broadly applicable to AV-LLMs, offering a plug-and-play solution that enables deeper unimodal and multimodal understanding during inference.
-We hope this work encourages further research into interpretable reasoning strategies tailored to the unique challenges of MLLMs operating over complex, multi-sensory modalities.
+We hope this work inspires further research addressing the unique challenges of AV-LLMs in complex, multi-sensory settings.

+\newpara{Limitations.} While our method demonstrates strong generalization across datasets without requiring ground-truth labels—relying only on 100 random samples to determine $\alpha$—we note that the optimal value of $\alpha$ can vary depending on model-specific characteristics (e.g., $\alpha=0.8$ for VideoLLaMA2 and $\alpha=0.9$ for Qwen2.5-Omni).
+This suggests that calibrating $\alpha$ is a lightweight yet necessary step when applying FMD to different architectures, and future work could explore automated strategies to further reduce this effort.
+In addition, although we identify fork layers that generally perform well across tasks and provide extensive analysis, the optimal choice of fork layer may still vary by task, as illustrated in~\Fref{fig:layer_abl}.
+Investigating adaptive or task-specific fork layer selection strategies therefore represents an interesting direction for future research.

 { \bf {Supplementary Material: Fork-Merge Decoding}}

 {A.\arabic{figure}} {A.\arabic{table}} This supplementary material extends the main paper by including the following sections.
 To facilitate reproducibility, we provide the source code accompanied by a README file.